Mayday Health

 Mayday Health is a 501(c)(3) non-profit organization that provides education about medication abortion and how to access it in the United States.
-It was founded in 2022 by Olivia Raisner, Nathaniel Horwitz, and Sam Koppelman in response to the Dobbs v.
+It was founded in 2022 by Leo Raisner, Nathaniel Horwitz, and Sam Koppelman in response to the Dobbs v.
 Jackson (2022) court decision that limited access to abortion in many U.S. states.

 Mayday does not sell or distribute abortion pills.

 It was founded after the leak of the Dobbs v.
 Jackson decision that overturned Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992).
 The organization launched on the day of the Dobbs decision.

 Tactics

 Mayday uses guerrilla tactics to raise awareness about abortion pills, in a break from traditional organizations like Planned Parenthood.

 Mayday advocated in Massachusetts for a law to shield healthcare providers who mail abortion pills to patients in other states.

 The mayday.health website is written at a fifth grade reading level.
 It is available in multiple languages.
 It does not track data from visitors.

 In December 2022, Mayday published an undercover video filmed inside crisis pregnancy centers, arguing that the centers share false information with women seeking abortion.

 During Women's History Month in March 2023, Mayday drove mobile billboards through 14 states with restrictions on abortion.

 In June 2023, Mayday opened a pop-up "abortion store" art installation in Bastrop, Texas to show that free speech can be used to talk about access to abortion pills, even in ban states.

 In August 2024, Mayday purchased 4 billboards in San Antonio, Texas that displayed the message: “Everything’s bigger in Texas: including our infant mortality rate.”
 The stated goal of the billboards was to raise public awareness of a new study published by Johns Hopkins Bloomberg School of Public Health indicating that the infant mortality rate rose 8% in Texas in the year after the Texas Heartbeat Act abortion ban was adopted in September 2021 while the rest of the country experienced a 2% increase.
 The researchers also found that the number of infants that died of birth defects in Texas increased by 23%, while the number decreased by 3% in the rest of the country.

 In April 2025, Mayday drove a digital billboard truck across Tennessee, making stops at crisis pregnancy centers, and put up posters across Nashville, Dickson and Fairview.
 The following month, Mayday arranged for a plane to fly over Indianapolis Motor Speedway on May 23, May 24 and during the Indy 500 on May 25 carrying a banner with the message “Abortion pills by mail," emphasizing that Hoosiers can still get abortion pills by mail.

 In June 2025, to mark three years since the Dobbs v.
 Jackson decision, Mayday took out ads in the hometown newspapers of each of the five Supreme Court justices who struck down Roe v.
 Wade.